 An extremely common infection that occurs as a result of a cat fight is an abscess.

-The attacking cat’s nail or tooth punctures the victim cat’s skin.
-Teeth and nails are covered in bacteria.
-Some of this bacteria is transferred to the wound.
-Since it is just a puncture it heals over quickly, but the bacteria sits in there festering and proliferating.
+Abscesses occur when the cat’s nail or tooth punctures the other cat’s skin.
+Teeth and nails are covered in bacteria, and some of this bacteria is transferred to the wound.
+Since it’s just a puncture it heals over quickly, but the bacteria sits in there festering and proliferating.

 Pus from the infection builds up, and eventually causes the skin to burst.